Kids handwriting practice 7 to 8 years.

 Ethan is a delightful boy who enjoyed drawing but disliked writing.
 During his school year he started to try and avoid handwriting.
 He would ask for a drink of water.
 Ask to go to the toilet.
 Say that he needed to sharpen his pencil.
 Or try and distract others from writing.
 Ethan feared failure.

-Ethan remains enjoying drawing.
-Handwriting is still not his favourite subject.
-But he no longer tries to avoid it.
+Ethan continues to enjoy drawing.
+Handwriting is still not his favourite subject but he no longer tries to avoid it.

 To summarise kids handwriting practice 7 to 8 years